liteglue/Android-sqlite-native-driver/README.md

 # Android sqlite native driver

-Provides a native build of sqlite with a low-level interface for Android libraries.
+Provides Android NDK build of sqlite3 (<http://sqlite.org/>, public domain) with a low-level JNI interface accessible from a single (singleton) single `SQLiteNative` class.

 Based on [SQLiteGlue-core](https://github.com/sqlg/SQLiteGlue-core), which may be adapted for other Java platforms.

-by Christopher J. Brody aka Chris Brody mailto: brodybits@litehelpers.net
+by Christopher J. Brody aka Chris Brody mailto: <brodybits@litehelpers.net>

 License: UNLICENSE (public domain).

 ## About

-Android-sqlite-native-driver provides:
+Android-sqlite-native-driver provides the following items:
-- single `SQLiteNative` class with native Java interface to an important subset of sqlite C functions
+- single `SQLiteNative` class with native Java interface to an important subset of sqlite3 C functions
-- automatic build of `sqlite-native-driver-libs.zip` and `sqlite-native-driver.jar`, with native sqlite library build for major Android targets (`armeabi`, `armeabi-v7a`, `x86`, `x86_64`) that is accessible from the native Java interface
+- automatic build of `sqlite-native-driver.jar` and `sqlite-native-driver-libs.zip` with sqlite3 component for major Android NDK targets (`armeabi` / `armeabi-v7a` / `x86` / `x86_64` / `arm64-v8a`), with sqlite3 component

 This is accomplished by using [GlueGen](http://jogamp.org/gluegen/www/) around a simple wrapper C module.